How to Install a New Water Heater Dip Tube

 What is the dip tube?
 This is a plastic pipe that goes straight down from the cold-water inlet and stops a few inches shy of the bottom of the water tank.
 This pipe is responsible for dumping the cold water where it can get heated up—at the tank bottom.
 If a crack develops in the dip tube, however, then the cold water will get released early, cooling the hot water that collects at the top of the tank.

-Replacing the Water Heater Dip Tube:
+Replacing the Water Heater Dip Tube

-- Turn off the water heater’s power
+- Turn off the water heater’s power, typically at the circuit breaker

 - With a wrench, detach the cold-water supply line (found on the top of the water heater)